Song of Solomon (novel): Plot

-Milkman makes a journey south to Pennsylvania in search of the gold.
+Milkman makes a journey south to the old family dwelling outside Home, Pennsylvania in search of the gold.
 After talking to several people, Milkman deduces that Pilate must have retrieved the gold and taken it to Virginia.
 Milkman stumbles across Shalimar, Virginia, by accident.
 While out hunting with older men from Shalimar, Milkman is attacked by Guitar, who has followed him to Virginia.
 Guitar is under the impression that Milkman has taken the gold, and thus wants revenge.
 Struggling, Milkman discharges his gun, scaring away Guitar.

-Milkman sees the children of the town playing and singing the "Song of Solomon."
-Milkman remembers that Pilate sang a similar song, and realizes that the song is about his family.
+Milkman sees the children of the town playing and singing the "Song of Solomon" about a slave who escaped bondage by flying home to Africa, leaving his wife and infant son behind.
+Milkman remembers that Pilate sang a similar song, and realizes that the song is about his own family.
 He heads back to Michigan to find Pilate.

 While Milkman is gone in Virginia, Hagar has sunk into a terrible depression from him having spurned her.
 Thinking that Milkman would want her if she fixes herself up, Hagar buys dresses, makeup, and a haircut.
 The effort amounts to little, and Hagar succumbs to her grief.
 A collection is taken up by the community to bury Hagar, and Pilate sings a mournful song at her granddaughter's funeral.

-Milkman thinks it only appropriate that Macon Dead Sr. be laid to rest in his ancestral home in Shalimar.
+Milkman thinks it only appropriate that the bones of Macon Dead Sr. be laid to rest in his ancestral home in Shalimar.
 Milkman finds Pilate at her home, and she knocks him unconscious for the grief that caused her granddaughter to die.
 When he comes to, Milkman convinces her to travel with him to Virginia and bury her father.
 They make the journey and bury Macon Dead Sr. overlooking the ravine.
 After placing the bones in the grave, Pilate is killed by a gunshot from Guitar that was intended for Milkman.
 The novel ends with Milkman leaping toward Guitar, thus learning to "fly".